 Cap Horn Climb

-Just as I had suspected, Lake Edna was a popular place for campers.
-We saw a family of four as the trail took us past the water.
-Before long, we were up on the northeastern slopes of Cape Horn.
+As I had suspected, Lake Edna was the go-to place for many campers.
+We met a family of four as the trail took us past the serene water.
+Before long, we were up on Cape Horn’s northeast slope.

-From there, the summit was just another 200′.
-Then we used the decent climbers’ trail and reached the top shortly.
-The day was still young.
-So we enjoyed the views, including Ladies Peak, for a while.
+Shortly, we walked up the decent footpath and reached the top in another 200 vertical feet.
+The day was still young, so we enjoyed the views, including Ladies Peak, for a while.

 See more trip photos here.